vgari001/template-lab-01-intro-to-sct/README.md

 rm -rf example_dir
 ```

 `rm` is the command used to "remove" files or directories.
-Normally, if you have a file, you can just enter `rm <filename>`.
-Since we are dealing with a directory, we need to add the extra `-rf` option flags. `r` recursively removes files and directories relative to the directory you are removing, while 'f' ignores nonexistent files and doesn't prompt the user to delete every file within the directory that needs to be deleted.
+If you have a regular file you can enter `rm <filename>` without any flags.
+However, since we are dealing with a directory we need to add the extra `-rf` options. `r` recursively removes files and directories within the directory you are removing and 'f' ignores nonexistent files and doesn't prompt the user to confirm each deletion.
 That said, with great power comes great responsibility.
-Use `rm -rf` only when needed.
+Use `rm -rf` only when necessary.
 The last thing you want is to accidently delete important files or directories.

 ## The `bashrc` File